Today’s Wonder of the Day was inspired by Dianna from AL. Dianna Wonders, “Where did my last name come from?” Thanks for WONDERing with us, Dianna!

 Do you like social studies?
 Learning about the past can be so much fun.
 It’s great to learn about where we’ve been and how the past shapes the future.

-Your last name may have come from your parents.
+Yes, there certainly are a lot of important names in history.
+Have you ever stopped and WONDERed where all these names came from?
+Take last names for example—how did you get yours?
+It may have come from your parents.
 But where did they get it?
-If you keep tracing things back in time, your last name had to start somewhere, right?
-So how did that work?
+If you keep tracing things back in time, your last name (or surname) had to start somewhere, right?

-In the Middle Ages, most Europeans lived in small villages separated by large areas of farmland.
-People rarely met those from other villages.
-Everyone knew everyone else in their village, so there wasn’t really a need for last names.
+Last names didn’t come to Europe until later.
+They can be traced to the Middle Ages.
+At that time, most Europeans lived in small villages separated by large areas of farmland.
+People rarely met those from other areas.
+Everyone knew all others who lived in their village, so there wasn’t really a need for last names.

 Patronymic names identify people as their fathers’ children.
 For example, a father named Richard might have a daughter named Brooke.
 She might have become known as Brooke Richards.

 Likewise, a father named John might have adopted a son named Stephen.
 Stephen may have gone by the name Stephen Johnson.
 That would mean he was the Stephen who was John’s son.